TartanLlama/cpp-documentation-example/README.md

 # cpp-documentation-example
-An example of setting up Sphinx for C++ and building with CMake and Read the Docs
+An example of setting up Sphinx and Doxygen for C++ and building with CMake and Read the Docs

 See the documentation [here](https://cpp-documentation-example.readthedocs.io/en/latest/)